 Technicians processed scale samples in the NRAAL according to protocols detailed in Wright et al. (2015).
 Ages were formatted using the European system where freshwater age was separated from saltwater age by a decimal.
 For steelhead repeat spawners, an 'R' is added to the saltwater age to designate the winter spent in freshwater while on the first spawning run (see Copeland et al. 2018 for ageing repeat spawners).
 Age classes are defined as the unique combinations of freshwater, saltwater, and repeat spawning ages.
 Brood year (BY) is the spawn year minus the total age at spawning (total age = freshwater age + saltwater age + 1).
 One year is added to scale age determinations for steelhead and Chinook Salmon where a visible annulus forms during the adult period of the lifecycle spent in freshwater over winter, when mineral deposits that form on scales are metabolized for gonadal and gamete growth (Persson et al. 1998; Witten and Huysseune 2009).
-For Chinook Salmon, no annulus forms during the first winter of juvenile development because they are still in the redd.
+For Chinook Salmon, no visible annulus is formed on scales during their first winter of juvenile development.
 Fish lacking either a freshwater or saltwater age were not used for analysis.

-We validated wild fish saltwater age assignments with known saltwater ages from hatchery and wild fish PIT tagged as juveniles and hatchery fish with CWT.
-Accuracy of age assignments was estimated by percent agreement between saltwater age and known emigration date determined from juvenile PIT-tag detection in the hydrosystem.
+We validated wild fish saltwater age assignments with known saltwater ages from hatchery and wild fish PIT tagged as juveniles and from hatchery fish with CWT.
+Accuracy of age assignments was estimated by percent agreement between saltwater age and known age determined from juvenile PIT-tag detection in the hydrosystem.
 Known saltwater age fish were used to compute accuracy rates for steelhead and Chinook Salmon ages.
-Analysis of scales is sufficiently accurate to produce unbiased age compositions (Copeland et al. 2018; Reinhardt et al. 2022).
+Analysis of scales is sufficiently accurate to produce age compositions (Copeland et al. 2018; Reinhardt et al. 2022).